About Velocity Charts

 How to Read Agile Velocity Charts

 To access the charts, select “Velocity tracking” in ZenHub's Reports tab.
-The chart will automatically display both open and recently closed Milestones, and you can hover over each bar to see more detail.
+The chart will automatically display both open and recently closed Sprints or Milestones, and you can hover over each bar to see more detail.

 If you have connected repositories together, your Velocity Charts will pull in data from more than one GitHub repo – giving you an even more accurate idea of your speed.